Seedfern2002/OptML_TTT/README.md

 # TTTTT: The Impact of Training order in Tic-Tac-Toe
 ## Introduction
+This project explores how the **order of training samples** affects model performance in the game of **Tic-Tac-Toe**.
+We use **Monte Carlo Tree Search (MCTS)** to generate expert gameplay data and train a **Convolutional Neural Network (CNN)** to simulate the behavior of the MCTS agent.

+From a human perspective, game states with **more stones on the board** are often easier to evaluate, because there are fewer legal moves and the decision tree is shallower.
+This observation raises an interesting question:

+> *Does the order of training sample—starting from easy to hard, hard to easy, or random—affect the learning outcome of the model?*

+Let’s find out how training order shapes learning in Tic-Tac-Toe!

 ## File Structure

 - `src/`: Core source code for data generation, game logic, model training, and evaluation.